Early Life and Education of Lady Gaga: A Complete Timeline

 In June 2011, Lady Gaga appeared at Europride in Rome, criticizing the state of gay rights in many European countries and calling gay people "revolutionaries of love".

-In July 2011, Lady Gaga met and started dating actor Taylor Kinney while filming the "You and I" music video.
+In July 2011, Lady Gaga met and began dating actor Taylor Kinney, who played her love interest in the "You and I" music video.

-In Taichung, Taiwan, July 3 is designated as "Lady Gaga Day", marking the first day Lady Gaga visited the country in 2011.
+In 2011, July 3 is designated as "Lady Gaga Day" in Taichung, Taiwan, marking the first day Lady Gaga visited the country.

-In early 2011, sociologist Mathieu Deflem of the University of South Carolina launched a course titled "Lady Gaga and the Sociology of the Fame" to explore sociologically relevant dimensions of her fame.
+In early 2011, sociologist Mathieu Deflem of the University of South Carolina launched a course titled "Lady Gaga and the Sociology of the Fame" with the objective of unraveling "some of the sociologically relevant dimensions of the fame of Lady Gaga".

 2012: Endorsement of Barack Obama

-In 2012, Lady Gaga endorsed Barack Obama during the US presidential election.
-This happened after she met with then-President Barack Obama in 2011 to address anti-gay bullying in American schools following Jamey Rodemeyer's suicide.
+In 2012, Lady Gaga endorsed Barack Obama during the US presidential election, after meeting with him in 2011 to discuss anti-gay bullying following the suicide of Jamey Rodemeyer.

 In a 2014 interview, Lady Gaga discussed being raped at age 19 by her producer, and later undergoing mental and physical therapy for this.
-She has post-traumatic stress disorder (PTSD) and attributes it to the incident.
-Gaga credited support from doctors, family, and friends with helping her.
+She revealed she has post-traumatic stress disorder (PTSD).

 February 2015: Engagement to Taylor Kinney